AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/scheduling-with-recipient-time-zone/understanding-recipient-time-zone.md

 * For countries with three or fewer time zones, we select the middle time zone.
 * For states with two time zones, we select the earlier of the two.

-If we're still unable to determine someone's time zone from any combination of these fields, we will **not** assign a time zone and the email will be delivered based on your Marketo subscription time zone.
-So, if your program is scheduled for 9:00am PDT, people with no assigned time zone will receive the email at 9:00am PDT.
+If we're still unable to determine someone's time zone from any combination of these fields, we will **not** assign a time zone and the email will be sent based on your Marketo subscription time zone.
+So, if your program is scheduled for 9:00am PDT, people with no assigned time zone will be sent the email at 9:00am PDT.

 >[!NOTE]
 >